aman-17/grpo-faster/README.md

 # How to Run

 No dependencies needed for local runs (Python 3.12+).
-Modal is only needed for cloud benchmarks.

 ## Run a single recipe